brgsk/arxivRAG/README.md

 ## 🚧 WIP - Work in Progress 🚧

 ## Description
-`arxivrag` is a Python project designed to parse and process RSS feeds from arXiv using the `feedparser` library.
+`arxivrag` is a RAG system that uses the [arXiv](https://arxiv.org/) dataset as its knowledge base.
+We'll see how it goes.

 ## Installation
 To install the dependencies, use [Poetry](https://python-poetry.org/):